houshym/rosa-secured-app-alb-tgw-nlb/README.md

-### Securely Exposing Applications with PrivateLink ROSA Cluster and OpenShift Service Mesh
+### Securely Exposing ROSA PrivateLink Cluster to the Internet with ALB, TGW, and NLB: A Sample Architecture"
 This Git repository demonstrates exposing an HTTPS endpoint on ROSA privatelink cluster to the internet, using ALB, TGW, and NLB with fixed IP addresses.
 This repository demonstrates how to utilize a privatelink ROSA (Red Hat OpenShift on AWS) cluster to securely expose an application with end-to-end encryption.
 The provided architecture serves as a sample for application exposure.
 The deployment incorporates an Ingress/Egress VPC to route traffic to the cluster, which is deployed within a private VPC.